devychen/detective_sim/README.md

 > 🍎 dialogue.py + base_agent.py + three agent.py +  llm_config.py + main.py

-【No need】Undecided - for collaboration task, should or not including `ReAct` to allow questions between each other? if so, how many questions allowed?
-2 each turn?
+[No need】]~~Undecided - for collaboration task, should or not including `ReAct` to allow questions between each other? if so, how many questions allowed?
+2 each turn?~~

 **`=== STAGE CLOSE.
 15 JUL 2025 ===`**